prebid/Prebid.js/modules/51DegreesRtdProvider.md

 * ScreenInchesWidth
 * PixelRatio (optional)

-PixelRatio is desirable, but it's a paid property so will work either in a free trial mode or with a license.
+PixelRatio is desirable, but it's a paid property requiring a paid license.
 Also free API service is limited to 500,000 requests per month - consider picking a [51Degrees pricing plan](https://51degrees.com/pricing) that fits your needs.

-#### Client Hint Permissions
+#### User Agent Client Hint (UA-CH) Permissions

-Some client-hint headers are not available to third parties.
+Some UA-CH headers are not available to third parties.
 To allow 51Degrees cloud service to access these headers for more accurate detection and lower latency, it is highly recommended to set `Permissions-Policy` in one of two ways:

 In the HTML of the publisher's web page where Prebid.js wrapper is integrated: